Skip to Content

 When to start sweet potato slips indoors

 The earlier you can start to produce sweet potatoes, the better.
 Aim for around three months before your first frost date if you live in a cooler climate.
 I start mine at the beginning of February.
-This allows me to get good-sized plants by May, which is the last frost date, and get sufficient quantities of slips to produce the desired crops I am after.
+This allows me to get good-sized plants by May, the last frost date, and get good slips to produce the desired crops I am after.

 When to start sweet potato slips in your country or zone?
 From zone 7a, you could wait until later in the year as frost dates are relatively soon in the growing year.